 Does Drinking Alone Make You An Alcoholic?

 People often enjoy having a drink every once in a while.
 To be fair, sometimes, it is relaxing to have a drink after work, while you’re waiting for your spouse to come home.
 Or it could be a drink at the bar on the way home from a hard day.
 Whatever the reason, for many people it’s a fact of life that they will have a drink by themselves.
-It doesn’t mean they have a problem, but drinking alone could be a warning sign of other things that are going on or things to come.
+It doesn’t mean they have a problem, but drinking alone at home could be a warning sign of other things that are going on or things to come.

 Drinking alone by itself is not a sign of alcoholism or something inherently wrong.
 While many may think it is, it is not part of the diagnostic criteria for substance use disorder, the clinical term for alcoholism.
 For those that drink alone, there is a risk to this, and the potential to develop very bad habits and coping skills.
 Drinking alone has the potential to become dangerous, and maybe dangerous for some people from the very beginning.